Check what you know

 Drivers should always be mindful of other road users, especially those who are vulnerable due to a lack of protection.
 Vulnerable road users include:

-Pedestrians – especially children, can walk into the road with little warning.
+Pedestrians – especially children can walk into the road with little warning.
 Over 30 child pedestrians are killed or seriously injured each week.
 Drive with extra care in shopping and in residential areas.

 Cyclists – Drivers should give way to any cyclists in a cycle lane, and not cut across them when turning or changing lanes.
 Always be prepared to stop and wait for a safe gap in a flow of cyclists before crossing the cycle lane.

 Motorcyclists and moped riders – are more difficult to spot at night where their light is obscured by other vehicles’ lights.
-Be extra cautious when moving out of a junction.

 Disabled, elderly and inexperienced drivers – make allowances for older drivers and disabled drivers as their reactions may be slower, or they may simply need more time than other drivers.